Diversity in the legal workplace: interview with the global chair of A&O’s LGBT+ network

 - Head of A&Out tells WTR about evolution of the firm’s global LGBT+ network

 - Upper management prioritising diversity brings essential support for LGBT+ staff

 When Jim Ford, alongside 45 others, started his traineeship at Allen & Overy 20 years ago, he was the only publicly out LGBT+ identifying person in the trainee intake.
-As Ford rose up the ranks to become a partner at the Magic Circle firm, he slowly learnt that at least five members of the group were also LGBT+ identifying.
-He has subsequently spent over 10 years as chair of the firm’s global LGBT+ network, A&Out and contends: “This is an area where law firms and businesses can really affect social change.”
+He has spent over 10 years as chair of the firm’s global LGBT+ network, A&Out and contends: “This is an area where law firms and businesses can really affect social change.”

 This week, Stonewall, an LGBT rights charity, named Allen & Overy one of Stonewall’s Top Global Employers.
 Chosen among 13 other businesses, Stonewall’s Top Global Employers list is compiled from submissions to the Global Workplace Equality Index and celebrates “employers who advance lesbian, gay, bi and trans (LGBT) rights throughout their operations.”
 The firm has also just won an LGBT+ diversity inclusion award in Hong Kong.

 “It’s really important for businesses to have visible gay role models”

 The activities of the LGBT+ network run the gamut across the firm’s activities.
 Staff have undergone subconscious bias training, and there are also talks and workshops with topics ranging from trans awareness to LGBT parenting.
 The firm updated every employee related policy to guarantee they were inclusive.
 Other changes included making parental leave more inclusive to same-sex partners and adopting gender neutral bathrooms.